Minnesota Timberwolves Odds | Betting Guide With Spread, Moneyline, Total, Futures

 Parlays and Teasers

-Parlays and Teasers are a way to connect multiple different bets together with the potential a larger payout.
+Parlays and Teasers are a way to connect multiple different bets together with the potential for a larger payout.
 However, the catch is each selection or leg of your bet must be a winner.
 If there are several NBA games you are looking to bet, a parlay is the way to do it.
-There can be as little as two legs or wagers to 10 or more.
+There can be as few as two legs or as many as 10 or more.
 The possibilities are endless and it can be a combination of the different bets mentioned above.

 Here is one example of a potential parlay going with the moneyline in three different games (the odds will jump as a result of the multiple legs):